markwkidd/microclimate-explorer/README.md

 - Modular code with object-oriented data structures
 - OpenCage geocoding API
 - FindU weather station data web API scraper (scraper used with permission)

+### Software development features

+- Use of a list data structure
-- Sample FindU data is distributed with the .NET solution where it is scraped from local file storage
+- Package sample FindU data with the .NET solution that can be parsed from local file storage
+- TODO: Write a text log file
+- TODO: Regular expression (regex) for input validation
+- TODO: Code comments relecting use of SOLID principles
+- TODO: Use of a new generic class

+## Building and running this project

+On the developer's Visual Studio workstation, it was necessary to install Selenium via NuGet.

-#### .Net Packages for Windows 10
+### .Net Packages for Windows 10

 ```
    Top-level Package                         Requested   Resolved